rafiq10/design-patterns-in-go/README.md

     * requires a 'deep copy' support (if I copy a struct, what happens to the pointers? there might be several pointers pointing to the same object)
 - we can make the cloning convenient (via a Factory)

+To implement a prototype, partially construct an object and store it somewhere.
+Deep copy the prototype.
+Customize the resulting instance.
+A prototype factory provides a convenient API for using prototypes.